google/go-cloud/samples/guestbook/README.md

-gcloud auth application-default login cd gcp terraform init terraform apply
+gcloud auth application-default login cd gcp terraform init

+# Terraform will prompt you for your GCP project ID, desired region,
+# and desired zone.
+terraform apply

 ./deploy.sh
 ```

+The deploy script will display the URL of your running service.

 To clean up the created resources, run `terraform destroy` inside the `gcp`
 directory using the same variables you entered during `terraform apply`.